KaungKhantKyaw1997/face_recognition/README.md

 # Face Recognition

-Implemented a face recognition project to identify "Stranger Things" characters in images, falling under Computer Vision.
+Implemented for identifying characters in images, falling under Computer Vision.

+## Requirements

+1. Ensure you have Python version 3.11.0 installed.
+2. (Optional) Consider using `pyenv` for managing Python versions.
+3. Ensure you have `pip` for installing dependencies.

 ## Setup Instructions